IBM/MAX-Question-Answering-Web-App/README.md

 # Create a machine learning powered web app to answer questions

-Ever found yourself wondering what the mitochondria is?
+Ever found yourself wondering what mitochondria are?
 Perhaps you are curious about how neurons communicate with each other?
 A Google search works well to answer your questions, but how about something still digestible, but more precise?
 This code pattern will show you how to build a chatbot that will answer questions found in a college biology textbook.
 In this pattern, the textbook used is [Biology 2e](https://books.google.com/books/about/Biology_2e.html?id=JLPQtwEACAAJ) by Mary Ann Clark, Matthew Douglas, and Jung Choi.

 The web app uses the [Model Asset eXchange (MAX) Question Answering Model](https://github.com/IBM/MAX-Question-Answering) to answer questions that are typed in by the user.
 The web application provides a chat-like interface that allows users to type in questions that are sent to a Flask python server.
 The backend then sends the question and related body of text from the textbook to a REST end point exposed by the MAX model which returns an answer to the question, displayed as a response from the chatbot.
 The model's REST endpoint is set up using the docker image provided on MAX.